interlay/interlay.github.io/docs/start/beta.md

 ### Users

 1. Create issue and redeem requests via the [PolkaBTC app](https://beta.polkabtc.io/app) or feel free to automate this process using the [polkabtc js library](https://github.com/interlay/polkabtc-js) (size doesn't matter - create as many as you like to increase your chance of winning)
+1. Make sure that the requests are completed (issue and redeem requests executed).
+Only executed requests qualify for the lottery.
 1. Fill in the form to receive DOT: [https://forms.gle/V6LsUb3J9qR6oJCN8](https://forms.gle/V6LsUb3J9qR6oJCN8)
 1. Week 1-4: Interlay will select one issue and one redeem request at random.
 1. For each randomly selected request, a reward of 20 DOT is made.